-In the search box, type anything you are interested in.
-I typed ipad training.
+Click a subject that interests you or, in the search box, type something.
+I typed ipad training and then I tapped Enter.

-4. I was interested in the course iOS 12: iPhone and iPad Essential Training.
-The screen shot below shows the course is 5 hours and 23 minutes in duration.
+5. I was interested in the course iOS 12: iPhone and iPad Essential Training.

+The screen shot shows the course is 5 hours and 23 minutes in duration.